mishoo/UglifyJS/README.md

 If you want to read from STDIN instead, pass a single dash instead of input files.

+If you wish to pass your options before the input files, separate the two with a double dash to prevent input files being used as option arguments:

+    uglifyjs --compress --mangle -- input.js

 The available options are:

 ```